grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/03 Prometheus Remote Write.md

 ## New Relic Setup

-For sending custom metrics from your test run to New Relic's Prometheus remote write integration, follow the [instructions](https://docs.newrelic.com/docs/integrations/prometheus-integrations/install-configure-remote-write/set-your-prometheus-remote-write-integration/) on their documentation.
+For sending custom metrics from your test run to New Relic's Prometheus Remote Write integration, follow the [instructions](https://docs.newrelic.com/docs/integrations/prometheus-integrations/install-configure-remote-write/set-your-prometheus-remote-write-integration/) in their documentation.

 The `prometheus_server` parameter should be included in the `remoteWriteURL` configuration parameter.
 The bearer token can be included either as `credentials.token` (APM configuration parameter) or as part of the `remoteWriteURL` using the `X-License-Key` parameter, as mentioned in their documentation.